jl-randazzo/SomePortfolio/C_and_C++/Linux_Signals/mainandchildREADME.txt

 any problems.
 Obviously there are many different ways of doing this, but I wanted to demonstrate that I understand different ways of dealing with signals and process asynchronus calls.

-I've done a good bit more in c and C++.
-This is a quick intro.